 - Download It

-BackUpWordPress is designed to back up your whole site, including your database and all of your files on a schedule that suites you.
+BackUpWordPress is designed to back up your whole site, including your database and all of your files on a schedule that suits you.
 This plugin enables you to use zip and MySQL dump for faster backups if they are available, manage multiple schedules, and work in low memory.
-In addition, this plugin works excellently on both Linux and Windows server, with which your backups can be sent by email selectively.
+In addition, this plugin works excellently on both Linux and Windows servers, with which your backups can be sent by email selectively.

 - Manage the backup schedule freely

 - Zip and MySQL dump utilization

 - Works properly in low memory environment

 - E-mail the backup file automatically